awaregroup/IIALab/labs/Lab01.md

 1. Dismiss any messages to format the drive.
 Close those windows.
 1. Open IoT Dashboard and click 'Setup a new device'
 1. Change the device type to 'NXP [i.MX6/i.MX7/i.MX8]' and set the OS Build to 'Custom'.
-1. Browse to the FFU file downloaded earlier
+1. Browse to the FFU file found in `C:/Labs`
 1. Add a password.
 We recommend "p@ssw0rd" as it is used later in the labs.
 1. Accept the license agreement and click 'Install'.
 1. Windows Explorer may prompt you to format the drive, this message can safely be ignored.
+1. It may take a few minutes for the Micro SD card to provision.

 ![IoT Dashboard](./media/1_iotdashboard2.png)